vals-productions/sqlighter/README.md

 SQLighterRs (ResultSet processing) interfaces.
 Android implementation for these is SQLighterDbImpl.java that is included. iOS implementation is a set of ios/impl *Impl.h and *Impl.m files (see the diagram above).
-They implement, in essence, same interfaces, that are result or SQLighterDb.java and SQLighterRs.java j2objc converion into corresponding Objective C classes (actually, protocols).
+They implement, in essence, same interfaces, that are result or SQLighterDb.java and SQLighterRs.java J2ObjC conversion into corresponding Objective C classes (actually, protocols).

-# j2objc
+# J2ObjC

-You do not need to use j2objc tools to use this library as part of your j2objc project, because it includes classes\modules that are already j2objc'd.
+You do not need to use J2ObjC tools to use this library as part of your project, because it includes classes\modules that are already j2objc'd.

 So you can save your time on conversion setup and skip to the Project configuration.

 But just in case you decide to do so...
 SQLighterDb.java and SQLighterRs.java are to be converted into Objective C to become SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.

 Conversion should be done with the use of --prefixes <file with prefix configs> j2objc switch to prevent adding java package prefix to class names.
 Sample file is below.